RickCogley/RCC-Hugo2015/content/post/20151204-ucan-new-words-and-buzzwords-japan-2015.md

   - Nihongo
   - Language
   - Slang
+  - Neologisms
 topics:
   - Japan
   - Culture
   - Humor
 ---

 I love autumn in Japan for various reasons: the crisp weather, the excellent food, the approach of the holiday season.
-And new words and buzzwords!
+And "new words and buzzwords"!

 <!--more-->

-Fall marks when the annual "[U-Can New Words and Buzzwords](http://singo.jiyu.co.jp)" list (1) comes out from _Jiyukokuminsha Publishing_.
+Fall marks when the annual "[U-Can New Words and Buzzwords](http://singo.jiyu.co.jp)" Japan neologisms list (1) comes out from _Jiyukokuminsha Publishing_.
 Changes to language are inevitable, and the Japanese are particularly creative in producing more new words and variants each year.

 Let's take a look at a few of them.